haidook/python-learning/README.md

 > loops, conditions and statement branches.
 And also you will learn the basics
 > of SQLAlchemy to manage SQLite database on python!

+### Medium - Numeric Matrix Processor
+> Apart from learning a whole lot about matrices, you will become familiar with the Math library, recursion, and the many ways of using nested lists in practice.

 ### Hard - Password Hacker
 > You will learn how hacking works.
 You will work with iterators and
 > generators, and you’ll learn a little something about the itertools module –